 Effective Communication

-Over the years, thousands of individuals have responded to our CORE Strengths Survey, which measures factors that impact employee engagement.
+Over the years, thousands of individuals have responded to our CORE engagement surveys, which measures factors that impact employee engagement.
 Participants rate their perceptions on a scale of 1 to 10, with 10 being excellent.

 Employee Engagement

 Employee engagement is one of the current hot topics in business, but are we making any progress?
-Too few companies are; but some have taken the voice of their employees to heart and experienced positive results.
+Too few companies are achieving adequate engagement, however some have taken the voice of their employees to heart and experienced positive results.
 These companies ask for direct input about the organization, intensively analyze this feedback, and incorporate it into their strategic goals.
 Multi-year tracking of these companies demonstrates that there is a correlation between measurement, action, and positive improvements in the identified areas.

 A critical ingredient is to clearly communicate the goals of the organization and the role that each person needs to play in the process of achieving these goals.
 According to Caroline Rowan, author of Results-Centred Leadership, there are three communication imperatives that help set clear expectations: